IdentityPython/pyFF/docs/install.rst

   # python --version

-The result should be Python 3.6
+The result should be Python 3.6 or later.

 To verify that the version of pip you have is the latest run.